Johannesburg, South Africa 1906 – Sydney, New South Wales, Australia 1958

 Sydney, New South Wales, Australia

-Technique: linocut, printed in colour, from multiple blocks
+Materials & Technique: prints, ink; paper linocut, printed in colour inks, from multiple blocks

 Impression: undesignated impression